MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionRule.md

 ```

 ### -SentTo
-The SentTo parameter specifies the email address of the custom mailbox that you want to use.
-User reported messages are sent to the custom mailbox.
+The SentTo parameter specifies the email address of the user submissions mailbox that you want to use.
+User reported messages are sent to the user submissions mailbox.

-The value of this parameter is meaningful only if user reporting to a custom mailbox is enabled in the \*-ReportSubmissionPolicy cmdlets:
+The value of this parameter is meaningful only if user reporting to a user submissions mailbox is enabled in the \*-ReportSubmissionPolicy cmdlets:

 - Microsoft integrated reporting: `-EnableThirdPartyAddress $false`, `-ReportJunkToCustomizedAddress $true`, `-ReportNotJunkToCustomizedAddress $true`, and `-ReportPhishToCustomizedAddress $true`.
 - A third-party product: `-EnableReportToMicrosoft $false`, `-EnableThirdPartyAddress $true`, `-ReportJunkToCustomizedAddress $false`, `-ReportNotJunkToCustomizedAddress $false`, and `-ReportPhishToCustomizedAddress $false`.

-If you set the email address of the custom mailbox in the Microsoft 365 Defender portal at <https://security.microsoft.com/userSubmissionsReportMessage>, the following parameters in the *\-ReportSubmissionPolicy cmdlets are set to the same value:
+If you set the email address of the user submissions mailbox in the Microsoft 365 Defender portal at <https://security.microsoft.com/userSubmissionsReportMessage>, the following parameters in the *\-ReportSubmissionPolicy cmdlets are set to the same value:

 - Microsoft integrated reporting: ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhishAddresses (all three must be the same value).
 - A third-party product: ThirdPartyReportAddresses.

-When you use this cmdlet to set the email address of the custom mailbox, the related parameter values in the *\-ReportSubmissionPolicy cmdlets are not updated.
-But, that doesn't matter, because only the value of the SentTo parameter specifies the email address of the custom mailbox.
+When you use this cmdlet to set the email address of the user submissions mailbox, the related parameter values in the *\-ReportSubmissionPolicy cmdlets are not updated.
+But, that doesn't matter, because only the value of the SentTo parameter specifies the email address of the user submissions mailbox.
 You can update the related values in the \*-ReportSubmissionPolicy cmdlets for consistency and to avoid confusion.

 ```yaml
 Type: RecipientIdParameter[]